spacesuitdiver/cr-10-cura-profiles/README.md

 This is the same as `Normal Quality PLA` profile but sped down to 40mm/s so ABS has time to adhere to the build surface.

-## Materials
+## 🏗 Materials

-I've found both brand and color make a difference so as I buy more filaments I will test them each with a tempurature tower.
-The `Zyltech` findings have been confirmed by me and also the Zyltech Facebook group.
-The `CCTREE` brand is usually what comes with the CR-10 as a sample roll.
+I've found both brand and color make a difference so as I buy more filaments I will test them each with a tempurature and retraction tower.
+The settings in these profiles are the best quality achieved without sacrificing strength.
+I would like to personally test each filament's strength and quality so if you'd like to send me a sample roll please messages me either here or on Twitter (@leblaaanc).

 ## 💪 Contributing

-If you'd like to contribute to this set of profiles feel free to submit a pull request.
+If you'd like to contribute to this set of profiles feel free to submit a Pull Request.

 ## ❤️ Give Back

-If you feel these profiles have helped your prints please, consider staring this repo and/or buying me a beverage 🍺 below.
-Thanks!
+If you feel these profiles have helped your prints please consider staring this repo and/or buying me a beverage 🍺 below.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](paypal.me/leblaaanc)